MacMotx/MacMotx/README.md

 - 🌱 I’m currently learning **PowerBI and R**

 - ⚡ Fun fact **When in the Kindergarten,  I managed to double-knot my shoelaces on purpose (damn, those shoelaces where too long!).
 Amazed as I was with my very own prowess, I quickly called the teacher to literally show her what did I had  just "invented".
 I even had already branded a name for it!
-I liked to call it "double knot"...She laughed then smiled,  told me  the whole truth and  taught me how.**
+I liked to call it "double knot"...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">